matthias-reis/aithir.de/_content/posts/predictions/03-climate-refugees.md

 date: 2023-04-20
 colorSpace: yellow
 tags:
-  - climate crisis
+  - Climate Crisis
-  - refugees
+  - Refugees
 ---

 Everything can already be seen in the architectural foundation of future